cyber-ted/Teds-Awesome/README.md

 ## Compatibility

-I actually riced this in Ubuntu 2016.04 on 2022, so it should be mostly compatible, but may error out in newer builds on the arch repo
+I actually riced this in Ubuntu 2016.04 on 2022, so it should be mostly compatible, but may error out in newer builds on the arch repo.

 ## Support